northstowekarate/northstowekarate.github.io/training/index.md

 The first lesson is always free, so you can try it out and see if you enjoy the lesson.
 Prices are £4 per session for adults and £3 per session for children.

 There are some additional fees such as membership.
-You can find out more about [our fees](#fees) below.
+You can find out more on our [fees](/training/fees/) page.

 <section id="upcoming-events" class="mb-4" style="display:none;">